moka-guys/agilent_array_design_files/README.md

 This repository contains scripts used to search and manipulate agilent array design files

 ## turn_probes_off.py
-An probes on an array design are not ISO accredited until the array has been accredited, eg through extension to scope.
-Therefore, after changing the array design, to maintain an ISO accredited service any unaccredited probes (probes not on the 'old' accredited array) cannot be used.
+When probes are added to an array design, these need to be validated and the resulting validation doc needs to be submitted to UKAS as an ISO15189 extension to scope.
+To speed things up, the new array design can be ordered, used and reported with a UKAS logo on the report (i.e. as an accredited service) if the new probes are excluded from analysis.

 Probes can be 'turned off' by setting that probe as a control probe in the design XML file, a file which details all the probes on the design and how they should be interpreted by the array analysis software and algorithms.